 1. What Counts as a Boating Accident

-There are several scenarios that could be included in a boating accident.
+There are several scenarios that could be included in a boat accident.
 If passengers and the operator of the boat have been drinking, and a passenger falls off the boat and drowns, this is considered a boating accident.
 Wrecking the boat onto shore, crashing into another boat, or hitting another boat’s wake are also considered boating accidents.
-Any instance on a boat where someone is injured or results in death counts as an accident where a lawsuit can be filed.
+Any instance on a boat where someone is injured or results in death counts as an accident where a boat accident lawsuit can be filed.

 2. Major Causes of Boating Accidents

 There are a few major causes of boating accidents you should know about.
 Of course, the most known would be hitting another person’s boat.
 Running the boat into a dock, marina, or onto land is also a major cause of accidents.
 Other causes include operating a vessel in a swimming area, jumping in the wake of another boat, operating at an excessive speed, or malfunctioning parts on the vessel.
 The most common cause of boating accidents is operators being under the influence of alcohol or drugs.

 3. Proving Fault is Similar to Car Accidents

 Something you should know about boating accident lawsuits is that proving fault in these types of accidents is similar to proving fault in car accidents.
 In both scenarios, you must prove whose fault the accident was by proving negligence.
 To determine negligence, you will need to prove that there was a duty of care of the person who supposedly caused the accident, that this person breached their duty of care, and that negligence was a substantial factor in causing the accident and your injuries.

 4. Types of Compensation You Can Get